 - Physical site characteristics - Such as plats, topography, soils, Resource Protection Areas, utilities, transportation access, stormwater information, etc.

+1. Determine the feasibility of your project.
 Is the use (e.g., residential, nonresidential, etc.) I propose allowed by the Zoning Ordinance regulations for the zoning district of my property?

 - If YES, as a: